georgealways/lil-gui/Guide.md

 # Guide

-**lil-gui** gives you an interface for changing the properties of any JavaScript object at runtime.
+lil-gui gives you an interface for changing the properties of any JavaScript object at runtime.
-It's intended as a drop-in replacement for dat.gui, implemented with more modern web standards.
+It's intended as a drop-in replacement for dat.gui, implemented with more modern web standards and some new quality of life features.

 ## Installation